xuuhan/HXCharts/README.md

  ## License

  `HXCharts` is available under the MIT license.
-See the LICENSE file for more info.